CUH Logo

 - Feeling restless or jumpy

 tell your doctor or nurse.
-Your doctor may reduce your dose of morphine and suggest other treatments to help the pain.
+It may be necessary to reduce your dose of morphine or suggest other treatments to help the pain.

 Once you get used to taking morphine and do not feel sleepy or unwell you may be able to drive.
-You must not drive if you feel that your driving may be impaired.
-The Department of Transport advises patients to carry evidence that you have been prescribed morphine by a doctor in case you are stopped by the police.
-We advise anyone who is unsure about the effects of their medication, or how the 2015 legislation may affect them, to seek the advice of their doctor or pharmacist.
+You must not drive if you feel that your driving may be impaired, in line with the Driving whilst impaired by a drug legislation.
+In 2015 the government introduced new legislation Driving under the influence of drugs, The Department of Transport advises patients to carry evidence that you have been prescribed morphine by a doctor in case you are stopped by the police.
+We advise anyone who is unsure about the effects of their medication, or how the 2015 legislation may affect them, to seek the advice of their doctor, nurse or pharmacist.

 Tablets or liquids which are no longer needed, or which are past their expiry date should be returned to a pharmacy for disposal.